Westwood Leaving the Scene of an Accident Lawyer

 What Happens if I am Arrested for Leaving the Scene?

 If you are contacted by the police about a motor vehicle accident and/or any other matter, do not speak to the police without calling an attorney first.
 Anything you say to the police on the phone, through email, or in person can and will be used against you in a court of law.

-What Are the Penalties for Leaving the Scene in Massachusetts?
+What's the Penalty for Leaving the Scene of an Accident in Massachusetts?